Jack Heslop-Harrison: Academic life

 At Birmingham the university was in the process of unifying its various biology departments in one School of Biological Sciences, something he oversaw and became Chair of in 1963.
 In 1967 he was awarded the Trail-Crisp Medal by the Linnean Society of London, and the same year became the first Chairman of the Institute of Plant Development at the University of Wisconsin–Madison.
-In March 1970 he was elected a Fellow of the Royal Society, and delivered the Royal Society's Croonian Lecturein 1974.
+In March 1970 he was elected a Fellow of the Royal Society, and delivered the Royal Society's Croonian Lecture in 1974.
 In 1970 he received an honorary degree from Queen's, something that was apparently prized more than others due to his history with the institution.
 He relinquished it in 1995 due to the increasing political instability in Northern Ireland.

 Director at Kew

 In 1970 he was formally offered the position of Director of the Royal Botanic Gardens, Kew, a much-prized position.
 He spent about a year as "director-designate" without official duties or pay and spent much of this time researching for his position, meaning that by the time he was officially appointed he had a clear idea of the direction in which he wanted to take the Gardens.
 In 1974 he delivered the Royal Society's Croonian Lecture, and his presentation was well received.
 He made large changes to the way the institute worked but clashed with the government, who funded the institute, and eventually resigned in 1976, the first Director to do so since the position was created in 1822.